stam66/skScriptLoader/README.md

 4. Once that's done, click a button to create load/unload scripts for all automatically and use the copy button to paste into the script of the mainstack.
 5. skScriptLoader can then be 'iconified' to just proviede a button on the screen in the IDE to reload all SO stacks in the IDE, once edited and saved externally

+## How to use: In a nutshell
+1. Declare a location for SO stacks for the proejct in IDE and any other locations to be used, and create a 'paths' stack.
+2. Assign a role and location (from the declared locations in the paths stack)
+3. Generate the scripts and copy these.
+4. Past the scripts into the mainstack (add a preOpenStack handler to call 'loadScripts' to load all SO stacks when opening said mainstack"

+<b>Note:</b> Use the minimise button to iconfiy the stack and show the 'reloader' as a floating palette top-right.

 ## How SO stacks are used
 Script-only stacks are intended to replace stack/card/library/backsripts.
 #### Stack scripts